randyrossi/bmc64/README.md

 If you are using a CRT, you may want to use the 'V Stretch Factor' to better align the video to your monitr's real scanlines.
 A mis-alignment can make characters look fuzzy.

-Here's what a bad alignemnt can look like:
+  * Here's what a bad alignment can look like:

 ![alt text](https://raw.githubusercontent.com/randyrossi/bmc64/master/images/bad_crt_align.jpg)

-Here's what a better alignment can look like:
+  * Here's what a better alignment can look like:

 ![alt text](https://raw.githubusercontent.com/randyrossi/bmc64/master/images/good_crt_align.jpg)

 NOTE: It may not be possible for EVERY scanline to line up from top to bottom but you should be able to get most of the display to look less 'fuzzy'.